 Maximum Profit

-The credit you collect up front is the maximum profit in a short put spread.
-In a short put spread, you achieve your maximum profit at any price above the strike price of the option you sold.
+The credit collected up front is the maximum profit in a short put spread.
+In a short put spread, you can achieve your maximum profit when the stock price remains at or above the strike price of the option you sold.
 Both put options expire worthless in this scenario.

 In our example, as long as stock ABC closes at or above $72 at expiration, both puts will expire worthless and you will keep the $89 credit you received when you opened the position.